Best Jobs for Premed Students & Gap Year Before Med School

 Do I need special training or certification for jobs before med school?

 Some healthcare jobs like CNA and EMT require certification.
 Others require only a high school diploma.
+You can learn about medical certifications you can get online here.

 What's the best way to find premed/gap year jobs?